Philip J. Lang: Other credits

 The Phil Lang Orchestra recorded 13 78 rpm selections of popular dance music for Brunswick Records in 1938–39.
 Morton Gould's "Tropical" and "Pavanne" were typical of the modernistic novelty style of the recordings, which are very rare today.

 Apart from helping out on the film versions of Hello Dolly!, and Abner, Lang did little else for the movies.
 He was, however, a frequent musical arranger for prestige television programing, such as Hallmark Productions, David Susskind, Omnibus, Radio City Music Hall shows and The Tonight Show.

 Starting in 1949, Lang became an associate professor of orchestration, often lecturing during the summer sessions.
 He mainly taught at the University of Michigan and the University of Colorado at Boulder.
 In 1950 he wrote the college textbook, Scoring for the Band, which was published by Mills Music, New York.

 Later in his career Lang became popular as an orchestrator for ballet and opera, including the Metropolitan Opera and Ballet de Marseille, as well as the Boston Pops Orchestra.

 In 1978, he supplied the music for Places, Please! a full-length musical-within-a-musical with a book and lyrics by Herb Martin.
 In 1979, he wrote the orchestrations for the stage adaption of the 1937 animated musical film Snow White and the Seven Dwarfs.

-Lang's other significant orchestration credits include: Take Me Along (1959), Redhead (1959), Carnival!
+Lang's other significant orchestration credits include: Can-Can (1953), Take Me Along (1959), Redhead (1959), Carnival!
 (1961), Dear World (1969), Applause (1970), Mack and Mabel (1974), Goldilocks (with Leroy Anderson) (1958) and Norman Lear's 1968 film The Night They Raided Minsky's.